 The second way is by breaking down silos.
-The clunkily named "assetbuilding" field, like most anti-poverty fields, has been too siloed, so we aim to bring folks working on balance sheets and family wealth together with those focusing on a range of ownership strategies: community wealth building; ESOPs (employee stock ownership plans); universal capital accounts; social insurance; property rights; and entirely new ways of conceiving and broadening wealth through, for example, a sovereign wealth fund, a data dividend, social inheritance, and reforms to corporate consolidation.
+The clunkily named "asset-building" field, like most anti-poverty fields, has been too siloed, so we aim to bring folks working on balance sheets and family wealth together with those focusing on a range of ownership strategies: community wealth building; ESOPs (employee stock ownership plans); universal capital accounts; social insurance; property rights; and entirely new ways of conceiving and broadening wealth through, for example, a sovereign wealth fund, a data dividend, social inheritance, and reforms to corporate consolidation.

-We must improve the ways we value and compensate workers in this country, and we also must invite fresh thinking on how we can create new sources of capital and ownership that do not entirely depend on labor-market income.
-And our third way is by challenging longheld assumptions.
-As reflected in many of the essays focused on novel ways to build wealth, we were skeptical of the resigned view that the best we can do for the majority of families in America today is help them manage scarcity and that labor-market income and existing safety nets, both meriting improvements, can be the best sources of managing that scarcity.
+And our third way is by challenging long-held assumptions.
+As reflected in many of the essays focused on novel ways to build wealth, we were skeptical of the resigned view that the best we can do for the majority of families in America today is help them manage scarcity-and that labor-market income and existing safety nets, both meriting improvements, can be the best sources of managing that scarcity.
 While it is true that families can realistically save and build wealth when they experience routinely positive cash flow (income exceeding expenses), it is also true that wage income has not kept pace with the rising costs of living-especially the costs of housing, education, health and dependent care.
 While we must continue to improve the ways we value and compensate workers in this country, the time also seems right to invite fresh thinking on how we can create new sources of capital and ownership that do not entirely depend on labor market income.